Master of Arts in Communication Studies

 Note: Incomplete applications will not be reviewed.

 Students enrolled in the Master’s Program in Communication Studies must complete 36 hours of coursework.
 (Please note that there is, currently, no thesis option available in the program.)

 Of these hours, at least 30 must be completed within the Department of Communication Studies at Sam Houston State University.

 All graduate students are required to take a written comprehensive examination over all coursework taken for the MA degree.
 Students must be enrolled in the University the semester or summer session in which the comprehensive exam is administered.

-Four of the six required courses for the M.A. program may be offered only once every two years.
+Five of the six required courses for the M.A. program may not be offered every academic year.
 These courses are COMS 5331 Comm Studies Methods & Resrch, COMS 5332 Statistical Methods For Comm, COMS 5335 Advance Communication Theory, COMS 5360 Adv Interpersonal Communicatn, and COMS 5380 Advanced Family Communication .
 It is important, therefore, that when students notice any one of these courses being offered in a given semester, they should register to take the course during that semester.
-Otherwise, the student may not be able to graduate on time (in two years) even if he or she takes a full load every semester because he or she is lacking a core course.
+Otherwise, the student may not be able to graduate on time, even if he or she takes a full load every semester because he or she is lacking a core course.
 Students should contact the Graduate Director if they need academic advisement.

 |Master of Arts in Communication Studies|

 |COMS 5331||Comm Studies Methods & Resrch||3|

 |COMS 5332||Statistical Methods For Comm||3|

 |COMS 5335||Advanced Communication Theory||3|